-Many Seniors today are staying at their homes longer with the help of caregivers or they are moving into their Children’s homes!
+Many Seniors today are staying at their homes longer with the help of caregivers, or they are moving into their Children’s homes!

 Start with Decluttering & Clearing Paths

 Many of us leave our possessions around the living room, hallways, staircases and bedrooms and think nothing of it.
-Unfortunately, a Senior can trip and fall or misuse these items very easily.
+Unfortunately, a senior can trip and fall or misuse these items very easily.
 It can be much more severe for a senior to experience an accident.
 Start by clearing and decluttering the home so that your Parent has a safe pathway to walk or use their wheelchair or walkers and not bump into dangerous items lying around.
 You may wish to place locks or gates on rooms that may be unsafe, for instance, the basement, stairwells, garage, balconies etc..
 Many families rent storage lockers to place extra items that are currently cluttering the home or place them in garage sales or send them for donation.

 Remove Sharp Edges

-While your Parent may want to keep that beautiful night table, if it has sharp edges on it, or the drawers fall out easy, it can be a safety hazard.
+While your Parent may want to keep that beautiful night table, if it has sharp edges on it, or the drawers fall out easily, it can be a safety hazard.
 You can simply clear out hazardous furniture, or you can put on plastic or rubberized guards.
 You may consider removing glass tables and replacing them with safer furniture.
 Glass can be really heavy and very dangerous.

 Use carpeting where possible in bathrooms to reduce slippery floor surfaces as much as possible.
 Don’t leave items like hair dryers or shavers laying on the countertops.
 Install grab bars for toilets and bathing areas as well as a shower chair.
-Use a bath mat or tub stickers to reduce slip and falls you can also get a faucet cover for additional protection.
-Reduce the water heaters overall temperature to make sure your Parent will not be burned.
+Use a bath mat or tub stickers to reduce slip and falls.
+You can also get a faucet cover for additional protection.
+Reduce the water heater’s overall temperature to make sure your Parent will not be burned.

-A Senior who is having difficulties walking may need to occasionally hold onto the walls or furniture.
+A senior who is having difficulty walking may need to occasionally hold onto the walls or furniture.
 This is the time to consider if they should have a cane, walker, or wheelchair chairlift.
 But it’s also vital that furniture is secure if they are holding onto it for support.
 If there is a shelving unit in their bedroom, you don’t want them to grab onto it, only to have it fall on them.
 Shelves and bookcases can be attached to walls easily.
 Your local home health store or hardware can sell you special brackets.
 Make sure there are railings attached to the walls of stairwells.
 Some homeowners place a railing on both sides for maximum support.
 A chair lift may also be a good idea to help them get up or down the stairs.

 A Way to Contact Family or Help